Welcome to today's edition of the Rush 24-7 podcast.

 I haven't seen any proof of that yet.

-Well haven't seen it.
+Well, I haven't seen it.

-Uh General Peter Pace, chairman of the Joint Chiefs of Staff, also downplayed accusations against the Iranian government.
+General Peter Pace, chairman of the Joint Chiefs of Staff, also downplayed accusations against the Iranian government.

 He told reporters yesterday in Indonesia that all the material from Iran had been used in the bombs.

-And, you know, the root of this, and in in both of these questions from David Gregory and from uh Ed Henry at CNN, and I told you this was going to happen a long time ago.
+And, you know, the root of this, and in both of these questions from David Gregory and from Ed Henry at CNN, and I told you this was going to happen a long time ago.

-War opponents who are opposed to it on principle, people that are anti-America, blame America first crowd, are going to use this to question any use of the U.S. military in the war on terror anywhere else.
+The so-called faulty intelligence touting weapons of mass destruction in Iraq, war opponents who are opposed to it on principle, people that are anti-America, blame America first crowd, are going to use this to question any use of the U.S. military in the war on terror anywhere else.

-Uh, nevertheless, we're we're now hamstrung.
+Nevertheless, we're now hamstrung.

-Uh hands are tied.
+Hands are tied.

 It's going to be very difficult here to live this down for the longest time because there are going to be critics who are going to say, well, what about the intelligence?

-I mean, you got the intelligence totally wrong back in uh 2003 going into Iraq, 2001, 2002, got it totally wrong.
+I mean, you got the intelligence totally wrong back in 2003 going into Iraq 2001, 2002, got it totally wrong.

-Well, we can't trust this now.
+We can't trust this now.

-Well, we we know they're coming from Iran, but we don't know if they're coming from the highest levels of the Iranian government.
+Well, we know they're coming from Iran, but we don't know if they're coming from the highest levels of the Iranian government.

 What does it matter?